jbarton31155/jeff_thoughts/first_blog.md

   - If I happen to get sidetracked at times, that's okay!
 I will go where my thoughts take me.
 + This is a family friendly blog so please feel free to read with your kids!
 + Spell check doesn't seem to be available on this platform - you should be able to determine what I mean should I happen to make a tipo.
 Let's not be nit-picky!
++ I'm writing this in GitHub - probably not ideal for a blog but I'll touch on this later when I ask for money.

 ### Important Message:
 I personally think 'like' buttons are over-rated.
 They are everywhere and liking a facebook post or tweet is pretty insignificant.
 That's why I won't have any 'like' buttons on my blog.
 What I will implement instead is a [GoFundMe page](https://www.gofundme.com/support-for-jeffthoughts-blog).
-I know you're probably thinking "this guy sucks" or "I'm not giving him my money".
-But let me challenge you to look at it from my perspective.
-It would be great to be paid for writing this blog.
-Also this would ensure that I don't get any phony likes.
+I know you're probably thinking "this guy sucks" or "I'm not giving him my money" or "what a waste of my time" or "not a chance".
+But let me challenge you to look at it from a different perspective.
+Too often people only look at a situation from one perspective and that's really not fair.

+So let's look at it from my perspective.
+It would be great to be paid for writing this blog - after all it's a huge time commitment and my time is worth something (saw that in an business textbook in college).
+It would secure future blog posts (think of it like you would a security deposit on an apartment).
+Additionally, this would ensure that I don't get any phony likes.
 Instead of 'likes' I will use $ amounts received as my metric for blog success.
-This will allow me to no what is working and what isn't and curate content for the greater good of my audience.
-Also I only need $2.99 (per month) and I can put the blog on an actual website - you will see huge benefits from this I think!
+This will allow me to understand what is working and what isn't and curate content for the greater good of my audience.
+Also I only need $2.99 (per month) and I can put the blog on an actual website - this will be 'UGE.

-There are more administrative pieces I want to cover but I want to make sure this blog gets popular before I get into too much of that.
+There are more administrative pieces I want to cover but I will wait for the blog to get popular before I get into too much of that.
 So let's dive into my first piece of career advice.

 Ready?

 Ok cool.
+Me too!

 ## 1.)
 Re-think your e-mail strategy
 Ever write an e-mail and just hit send?
 That's great but isn't going to get you that promotion anytime soon (anyone can send an e-mail).
 Instead try this approach: